serra/invoice-automator/docs/functionality.rst

         The pdf files are attached to the invoice entities in Fibery

 The emails are reviewed manually before sending.
-Once emails are sent, the state of the invoices the user moves them to the sent column in Fibery.
+Once emails are sent, the user moves them to the sent column in Fibery.

 Administrate invoices
 ~~~~~~~~~~~~~~~~~~~~~